What is child contact?

 - for the custodian parent/s to unreasonably refuse or prevent another person from having contact with the child if an order exists; or

-- if the custodian parent/s does not advise the other person in writing of any change of his/her residential address.
+- if the custodian parent/s do not advise the other person in writing of any change of his/her residential address.

 - The aggrieved person may: